Philippines halts sale of Sanofi dengue vaccine amid health risk

 The FDA also directed Sanofi to conduct an information dissemination campaign and said all drug establishments should report any incidence that showed Dengvaxia has caused death or serious illness to any person.

-Sanofi officials said on Monday that there had been no reported deaths related to the vaccine which was used to immunise nearly 734,000 children aged 9 and over in the Philippines.
+Sanofi officials said on Monday that there had been no reported deaths related to the vaccine which was used to immunize nearly 734,000 children aged 9 and over in the Philippines.

-They have received at least one dose of the vaccine as part of a government programme that cost 3.5 billion pesos ($69.13 million).
+They have received at least one dose of the vaccine as part of a government program that cost 3.5 billion pesos ($69.13 million).

 Dengvaxia, the first approved dengue vaccine, had been forecast by Sanofi to eventually bring in nearly $1 billion in annual sales.